Church Ladies for Choice: Origins

 The earliest documented appearance of a group calling itself "Church Ladies for Choice" occurred in November 1989 in Pittsburgh.
 According to an Associated Press report, eight men dressed as women attended a city council meeting to protest Councilman Otis Lyons Jr.'s opposition to abortion in cases of rape and incest.
 The demonstrators, wearing dresses, hats, and heavy makeup, "taunted" Lyons for his statements and read a letter demanding his resignation and an apology "to women, especially the victims of rape and incest."
-One of the demonstrators, Michael Malinchak, said the costumes were inspired by the "Church Lady" character from Saturday Night Live and that the participants were members of local gay and lesbian rights organizations.
+One of the demonstrators, Michael Malinchak, said the costumes were inspired by The Church Lady from Saturday Night Live and that the participants were members of local gay and lesbian rights organizations.

 In the early 1990s, the group appeared in New York City and Washington, D.C., connected to feminist and queer activist groups such as Women's Health Action and Mobilization (WHAM!) and the AIDS Coalition to Unleash Power (ACT UP).
 Activist Elizabeth Meixell, a member of both groups, is often credited with forming the New York City chapter, which brought together queer and feminist activists for theatrical protests in support of reproductive rights.

 Activities and performance style

-Members of Church Ladies for Choice performed in exaggeratedly feminine attire—flowered dresses, pearls, and wide-brimmed hats—in what they described as "bad drag."
+Members of Church Ladies for Choice performed in exaggeratedly feminine attire, flowered dresses, pearls, and wide-brimmed hats in what they described as "bad drag."
 Their performances parodied pious Christian womanhood while delivering pro-choice messages and songs rewritten with feminist or queer themes.
 The group frequently participated in clinic defense actions, counter-protesting outside abortion clinics where anti-abortion activists were present.
 Their use of humor and camp was intended to defuse tension, mock religious hypocrisy, and increase queer visibility within feminist reproductive-rights spaces.